 One day after yet another snowstorm, we started our journey down the path, and as I turned the first corner I was surprised to see a jaunty little snowman waiting to say hello.
 He was so cute and so unexpected, I burst out laughing.
-And then I thought about how my husband had taken the time on that frigidly cold day to pack the snow into the snowman shape (because it was too cold and the snow was too dry to roll) because he wanted to give me something cheerful and happy to see on my walk.
-He had even managed to find a bright red detergent bottle cap to use as the snowman’s hat and had walked deeper into the snow to gather twigs and pieces of dried plant material to serve as the snowman’s features.
+And then I thought about how my people had taken the time on that frigidly cold day to pack the snow into the snowman shape (because it was too cold and the snow was too dry to roll) because they wanted to give me something cheerful and happy to see on my walk.
+They had even managed to find a bright red detergent bottle cap to use as the snowman’s hat and had walked deeper into the snow to gather twigs and pieces of dried plant material to serve as the snowman’s features.
 That day each time we came around again to that point of the path, seeing the snowman made me feel happy all over again and so thankful and grateful for their thoughtfulness.

 After that, many more snowmen suddenly appeared at odd points along my path.
 Some were destroyed by rain, but in a few days another one would pop up again, and each one always brought a smile and a lift to my spirits.
 And every day when I headed out for a walk on my path, I was reminded of how much I am loved.
 And that it is possible to show love in so many ways.
 Showing you care doesn’t require expensive gifts or showy gestures.

 It’s the simple things from the heart that really count.